sav-che/TL-2/Authors/Mirbel, Charles François Brisseau de {std. Mirb.}.md

-> [!cite] BHL link: this entry starts at [page 520](https://www.biodiversitylibrary.org/item/104137#page/536/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 520](https://www.biodiversitylibrary.org/page/33355607) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Mirbel, Charles François Brisseau de (1776-1854), French botanist; in Paris 1798-1806 at the Muséum; from 1802-1806 head-gardener at Malmaison; in Holland with Louis Napoléon 1806-1810; from 1829 again attached to the Muséum (1829 professeur de culture); mainly plant anatomist and physiologist. (*Mirb.*).
+Mirbel, Charles François Brisseau de (1776-1854), French botanist; in Paris 1798-1806 at the Muséum; from 1802-1806 head-gardener at Malmaison; in Holland with Louis Napoléon 1806-1810; from 1829 again attached to the Muséum (1829 professeur de culture); mainly plant anatomist and physiologist.
+**Abbreviated name**: *Mirb.*

 #### Herbarium and types